markwkidd/cushaw-handbook/recipes/cushaw-pumpkin-pie.md

 4. Cool the pie completely before cutting and serving.
 Garnish if desired with whipped cream and nuts.

 Pies should be stored in the refrigerator and will keep for a few days.
 You can also freeze a pie immediately after it cools down by wrapping the pie tightly in layers of plastic wrap.

+## Gallery

+{% include embed_image.html
+    src="/assets/images/recipes/cushaw-pumpkin-pie/cushaw-pumpkin-pie.jpg"
+    alt="Two cushaw pumpkin pies cooling in the oven." caption="In areas where cushaws are traditionally grown they are often the 'pumpkin' in pumpkin pies." thumbnail="true"
+%}